Brice-sogilis/di-post/Post.md

 ## Benefits of dependency injection

-We will focus on three main ‘features’ of dependency injection :
+We will focus on three main ‘features’ implemented with dependency injection :

 + Critical resource control